-- Access in school to external personal e-mail accounts will be blocked to children and may be blocked to staff. - Pupils may only use approved apps and virtual learning environments that are simulated or where posts are approved / monitored by the teacher.
-Inappropriate apps will be blocked as soon as the E-Safety leader is made aware of the new apps as and when they are developed. - Pupils must immediately tell a teacher if they receive offensive message/e-mail. - Pupils must not reveal personal details of themselves or others in e-mail communication or other social network messaging, such as address or telephone number, or arrange to meet anyone. - USB flash drives and portable hard drives will not be used to store data.
-All data will be stored on the server and teacher laptops (Password protected)
+- Access in school to external personal e-mail accounts will be blocked to children and may be blocked to staff. - Pupils may only use approved apps and virtual learning environments (e.g. SEESAW app) that are simulated, where posts are approved / monitored by the teacher - Pupils must immediately tell a teacher if they receive offensive message/e-mail. - Pupils must not reveal personal details of themselves or others in e-mail communication or other social network messaging, such as address or telephone number, or arrange to meet anyone.